Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 `v4` is a 6-byte array on echo's stack holding the string `"Data:"`.
 When echo does `argv[1] = v4`, it stores the address of this stack variable into the chunk, giving us a pointer into echo's own stack frame.

 This chunk is never freed.
-However, if we free one of our own 32-byte chunks into the tcache first, echo's internal `malloc(0x20)` will pop it.
+However, if we free one of our own 32-byte chunks into the TCACHE first, echo's internal `malloc(0x20)` will pop it.
 Our dangling `ptr[0]` still points to that chunk, so we can call `echo` again to read the pointers echo wrote into it.

 The sequence is:

 1. `malloc(0, 32)`: allocate chunk A
-2. `free(0)`: put chunk A into tcache bin for 25-40 byte chunks
+2. `free(0)`: put chunk A into TCACHE bin for 25-40 byte chunks
-3. `echo(0, 0)`: echo's `malloc(0x20)` pops chunk A from the tcache and writes its argv pointers into it. `ptr[0]` still points to chunk A since `free` never clears it.
+3. `echo(0, 0)`: echo's `malloc(0x20)` pops chunk A from the TCACHE and writes its argv pointers into it. `ptr[0]` still points to chunk A since `free` never clears it.
 4. `echo(0, 0)`: `/bin/echo` prints the bytes at `ptr[0] + 0`, which is `argv[0]`, the address of `"/bin/echo"` in the binary
 5. `echo(0, 8)`: `/bin/echo` prints the bytes at `ptr[0] + 8`, which is `argv[1]`, the address of `v4` on echo's stack